zzctmd/AI3604_project/README.md

 python test_rag.py --volume_path <Your testset> --num_classes 12 --list_dir <Your listdir> --is_savenii --output_dir <Your output directory> --lora_ckpt <Your pretrained model>
 ```

+You also need to change some code in the test_rag.py for different dataset testing,you can learn the detail in the code.

 ## Contact
 If you have any questions, please contact us via
 - zzcnb123456@sjtu.edu.cn